Wolfgang Gurlitt: Matisse Exhibition, 1914

 In July 1914, Henri Matisse had an exhibition at the Gurlitt gallery, for which Michael and Sarah Stein, Americans living in Paris and brother and sister-in-law of Gertrude Stein, had lent nineteen paintings from their collection.
 (Flam, 1995, pp. 229).
 The pictures were lost in the first days of World War I "and subsequently confiscated, or threatened with confiscation", but "they survived intact [even though they] never returned to Paris, resurfacing after complex and protracted negotiations in private hands in Copenhagen (where [many] can be seen today in the Statens Museum for Kunst)."
 (Spurling, 2003).

 The Nazi Era

 Wolfgang Gurlitt, cousin of Hitler's art dealer Hildebrand Gurlitt, was a close contact of the director of the Hitler Führermuseum, Hermann Voss.
-In 1946 Wolfgang Gurlitt was investigated for Nazi art looting in 1946, along with other members of the Gurlitt family.
+Wolfgang was investigated for Nazi art looting in 1946, along with other members of the Gurlitt family.
 Provenance research undertaken by the Lentos Art Museum has established conclusively that numerous artworks from Wolfgang Gurlitt's art collection, which he sold to the museum, had been looted by Nazis from Jewish collectors.
 The museum undertook provenance research to establish the origins and ownership history of the collection and the city of Linz created a dedicated provenance working group in 2007.
-As of 2019, 64 works of art had been investigated, of which 13 paintings were found to have looted art.
+As of 2019, 64 works of art had been investigated, of which 13 paintings were found to have been looted art.
 Artworks from Wolfgang Gurlitt's collection restituted to the families of the Jewish collectors plundered by the Nazis include: